What to Research Before a Job Interview

 Regulatory Filings and Financial Statements

-For public companies, earnings calls and 10‑Ks/annual reports reveal long-term strategy and risks.
-Even a quick scan can indicate whether the company is investing in R&D, cutting costs, or entering new markets.
+For public companies, earnings calls and 10-Ks/annual reports reveal long-term strategy and risks.
+Even a quick scan can show whether the company is investing in R&D, cutting costs or entering new markets.

 Network Intelligence (Informational Interviews)

 Reach out to current or former employees for a short informational conversation.
-Prepare three focused questions and respect their time.
-Ask about team dynamics, onboarding, and leadership style.
-If you don’t have direct contacts, your alumni network or industry Slack groups can help.
+Prepare 3 focused questions and respect their time.
+Ask about team dynamics, onboarding and leadership style.
+If you don’t have direct contacts, your alumni network or industry Slack groups may help.

 Candidate Experience and Interview Insights